[Originally posted in March 30, 2020]

-I say this only in jest and to illustrate a point, but . . . sometimes it feels as if this social isolation is nothing more than one large psychology experiment to see how we, humans, do without daily interaction.
+I say this only in jest and to illustrate a point, but . . . sometimes it feels as if the pandemic is nothing more than one large psychology experiment to see how we, humans, do without daily interaction.

 And I can tell you, without a doubt, social interaction is important.
 I spent the first week of isolation, for the most part, keeping to myself.
 I didn’t text; I didn’t call people—not a first.
 I was trapped in my grief and didn’t have the energy.